Info Source

 CDIC’s responsibilities include: insuring eligible deposits at CDIC member institutions in the event of a failure, including monitoring and assessing the risk of member institutions, building preparedness for resolutions, exercising its powers to resolve failing member institutions, managing and investing funds accumulated from the operations of the Corporation; and, promoting public awareness of CDIC deposit insurance.

 CDIC insures eligible deposits that are held in CDIC member institutions.
 Many people deposit money into more than one account or financial product.
-CDIC insures eligible deposits separately (up to $100,000, including principal and interest) for each of the following nine categories: deposits held in one name, deposits held in trust, deposits held in more than one name, deposits held in Registered Retirement Savings Plans (RRSPs), deposits held in Registered Retirement Income Funds (RRIFs), deposits held in Tax-Free Savings Accounts (TFSAs), deposits held in a Registered Education Savings Plan (RESP), deposits held in a Registered Disability Savings Plan (RDSP) and deposits held in a First Home Savings Account (FHSA).
+CDIC insures eligible deposits separately (up to $100,000, including principal and interest) for each of the following nine categories: deposits held in one name, deposits held in trust, joint deposits, deposits held in Registered Retirement Savings Plans (RRSPs), deposits held in Registered Retirement Income Funds (RRIFs), deposits held in Tax-Free Savings Accounts (TFSAs), deposits held in a Registered Education Savings Plan (RESP), deposits held in a Registered Disability Savings Plan (RDSP) and deposits held in a First Home Savings Account (FHSA).

 To be eligible for deposit insurance, deposits must be payable in Canada.
 As a general rule, a deposit is considered to be payable in Canada if it is recorded at a branch or office of a CDIC member institution in Canada.
 Eligible deposits include savings accounts, chequing accounts, GICs or other term deposits, foreign currency deposits, money orders, certified cheques, and bank drafts issued by CDIC members.